 After drinking, do not get behind the wheel until and unless you are completely sober.
 The costs of making the wrong judgment about drinking and driving – and then being convicted for driving while intoxicated – are far too high.

 Of course, it is possible that you could be wrongly arrested and accused of DWI even if you are innocent.
-But innocent or guilty, contact a New Jersey DWI attorney at once for the legal advice and the defense you will need if you are charged in this state with driving while intoxicated.
+But innocent or guilty, contact a New Jersey attorney at once for the legal advice and the defense you will need if you are charged in this state with driving while intoxicated.